Cray-HPE/docs-csm/operations/resiliency/NTP_Resiliency.md

 4. Reboot each node.

-    If manually adjust the time is not effective, reboot each node to trigger the NTP script to run on first boot from cloud-init.
+    If manually adjust the time is not effective, reboot each node to trigger the NTP script to run on first boot from `cloud-init`.